-This Preliminary Commonwealth Pier Waterfront Development Plan (WDP) is submitted by the Massachusetts Port Authority (Massport) to the Department of Environmental Protection (DEP) pursuant to the Memorandum of Understanding (MOU) between Massport and DEP dated March 15, 2001, which sets forth a process for the planning and licensing of certain projects on Massport property in South Boston.
-The MOU (attached as Appendix A, Memorandum of Understanding) establishes a two-stage planning and licensing procedure for non-marine industrial or mixed-use projects in a certain portion of the Massport property covered by the MOU known as the Special Planning Area (shown on Figure 1-1), MOU/Special Planning Area).
-Within this area, Massport may create plans known as "Waterfront Development Plans" (WDP) which provide a description of the proposed land uses, dimensional characteristics of buildings, and open space for a portion of the Special Planning Area, and outline the public benefits and offsets, if appropriate, that development projects within the Special Planning Area will provide.
+This Commonwealth Pier Waterfront Development Plan (WDP) is submitted by the Massachusetts Port Authority (Massport) to the Department of Environmental Protection (DEP) pursuant to the Memorandum of Understanding (MOU) between Massport and DEP dated March 15, 2001, which sets forth a process for the planning and licensing of certain projects on Massport property in South Boston.
+The MOU (attached as Appendix A, Memorandum of Understanding) establishes a two-stage planning and licensing procedure for non-marine industrial or mixed-use projects in a certain portion of the Massport property covered by the MOU known as the Special Planning Area (shown on Figure 1-1), MOU/Special Planning Area.
+Within this area, Massport may create plans known as "Waterfront Development Plans" (WDP) which provide a description of the Special Planning Area, and outline the public benefits and offsets, if appropriate, that development projects within the Special Planning Area will provide.

 When a specific development project subject to the MOU is proposed within an area covered by an approved WDP, the WDP shall be used as the framework for the approval of the project by DEP.
 DEP must find that the project is consistent with the use and dimensional characteristics outlined under M.G.L.
 Chapter 91 in the approved WDP and that it provides public benefits and offsets consistent with those proposed in the WDP.
-Where a project consists of the redevelopment of existing structures, Section 3.2(H) of the MOU provides for the application of specific dimensional and design guidelines, access requirements, and performance set forth in the WDP.
-Under Section 3.2(H), unless proposed to be subject to new development standards, the proposed redevelopment should: (i) result in structures with the same or lesser footprint area and total building volume as the original use and/or structure; (ii) provide appropriate Public Benefits to compensate for the impacts of any new or additional use of filled Tidelands for Nonwater-dependent Use; (iii) provide proportional compensatory offsets, if such redevelopment results in any greater net impact than the existing use or structure; and (iv) provide public access through the use of a harbor walk to the maximum extent practicable, unless incompatible with Water-dependent Industrial Uses in the area.
+Where a project consists of the redevelopment of existing structures, Section 3.2(H) of the MOU provides for the application of specific dimensional and design guidelines and/or access requirements set forth in the WDP provided such development (i) results in structures with the same or lesser footprint area, and total building volume as the original use and/or structure; (ii) provides appropriate Public Benefits to compensate for the impacts of any new or additional use of filled Tidelands for Nonwater-dependent Use; (iii) provides proportional compensatory Offsets, if such redevelopment results in any greater net impact than the existing use or structure; and (iv) provides public access through the use of a harbor walk to the maximum extent practicable, unless incompatible with Water-dependent Industrial Uses in the area.
 These dimensional and design guidelines effectively serve as Substitutions under the MOU.
 This WDP is intended to provide the framework for a redevelopment project and discuss Massport's policies and plans for promoting the public interest.